Management in Emerging Economies

 Macroeconomic Policy for Emerging Economies

 This module covers both the theoretical economic background to the economics of emerging economies and the practical response of corporation strategies to such economies.
 It introduces emerging economics by a brief historical survey of Industrial Revolutions before moving to the various growth theories developed in the last 60 years.
 It examines the empirical evidence for the neo-classical growth theories and their successors giving full attention to the exogenous factors that are the pre-requisites for economic growth and to the international connections – the degree of globalization - in trade, finance and knowledge that affect their power.
-The module then examines the historical and modern models of international economics in both trade and finance and suggests an analytical framework for students to be able to evaluate the future development of the BRIC economies.
+Students then examines the historical and modern models of international economics in both trade and finance and acquire an analytical framework to be able to evaluate the future development of the BRIC economies.

 Management Models in Emerging Economies

 The module 'Management Models in Emerging Economies' deals with the fundamentally new business models in emerging economies which are expected to identify an important unmet job consumers need to do; perform that job profitably at a price the customer will pay; and carefully implement and evolve the model by constantly testing assumptions and making adjustments.
-The module 'Management Models in Emerging Economies' addresses the vast potential demand represented by the "middle market" in emerging economies - the millions of people who have the desire and wherewithal to pay for goods and services, from refrigeration to clothes washing to money transfers, that will help them do the "jobs" no current offering adequately.
+The module addresses the vast potential demand represented by the "middle market" in emerging economies - the millions of people who have the desire and wherewithal to pay for goods and services, from refrigeration to clothes washing to money transfers, that will help them do the "jobs" no current offering adequately.
 The basics of the theory of business models, as well as the techniques of crafting and executing management practices are discussed using cases.

 Investing and project financing in Emerging Economies